Decision near on officer involved in 2014 Eric Garner death

 Pantaleo’s lawyer has said the officer didn’t mean to hurt Garner.

 A grand jury declined to indict Pantaleo.
-Federal authorities announced last month they wouldn’t bring civil rights charges.
+Federal authorities announced last month they would not bring civil rights charges.